 Start your engines!
 FCSI The Americas’ 2019 Symposium promises fast-paced fun and some serious learning, reports Amelia Levin

-Buckle up, ladies and gentlemen, FCSI The Americas 2019 Symposium, held on 5-6 February immediately prior to the bi-annual NAFEM Show in Orlando, Florida, plans to put consultant and Allied member attendees on the fast track toward the future.
+Buckle up, ladies and gentlemen, FCSI TAD 2019 Symposium, held on 5-6 February immediately prior to the bi-annual NAFEM Show in Orlando, Florida, plans to put consultant and Allied member attendees on the fast track toward the future.

 With an ‘Accelerate’ themed program, this year’s fast-paced symposium takes a forward-looking approach with a lineup of educational sessions and speakers aimed at readying our group for what’s coming next.